Benjamin Wedro, MD, FACEP, FAAEM

 - The head is one of the most common sites of pain in the body.

 - Head pain can be classified as being one of three types: 1) primary headache, 2) secondary headache, and 3) cranial neuralgias, facial pain, and other headaches.

 - Home remedies for tension headaches, the most common type of primary headache, include rest and over-the-counter (OTC) medications for pain.

 - Secondary headaches are usually a symptom of an injury or an underlying illness.
-Sinus headaches are considered a secondary headache due to increased pressure or infection in the sinuses.
+For example, sinus headaches are considered a secondary headache due to increased pressure or infection in the sinuses.

 What is a headache?

 Headache is defined as a pain arising from the head or upper neck of the body.
 The pain originates from the tissues and structures that surround the skull or the brain because the brain itself has no nerves that give rise to the sensation of pain (pain fibers).
 The thin layer of tissue (periosteum) that surrounds bones, muscles that encase the skull, sinuses, eyes, and ears, as well as thin tissues that cover the surface of the brain and spinal cord (meninges), arteries, veins, and nerves, all can become inflamed or irritated and cause headache.
 The pain may be a dull ache, sharp, throbbing, constant, intermittent, mild, or intense.